UCSBarchlab/PyRTL/docs/index.rst

 ^^^^^^

-Finally, when things go wrong you may hit an :class:`Exception`, neither of which is likely recoverable automatically (which is why we limited them to only two).
-The intention is that :class:`.PyrtlError` is intended to capture end user errors such as invalid constant strings and mis-matched bitwidths.
+Finally, when things go wrong you may hit an :class:`Exception`, neither of which is likely recoverable automatically (which is why we limited them to only two types).
+:class:`.PyrtlError` is intended to capture end user errors such as invalid constant strings and mis-matched bitwidths.
 In contrast, :class:`.PyrtlInternalError` captures internal invariants and assertions over the core logic graph which should never be encountered when constructing designs in the normal ways.
 If you hit a confusing :class:`.PyrtlError` or any :class:`.PyrtlInternalError` feel free to file an issue.

 .. autoclass:: pyrtl.pyrtlexceptions.PyrtlError
     :members: